Dream Job: Andrew Hill, Elite Fitness Trainer | Careers In Fitness

 The fundamental set-up of what we do is that students will undertake online distance-based study and then go out into the workplace to do some learning and assessment.
 Although we say we are an online provider, I look at it as more of a blended approach.
 A student has to go out and get their hands dirty and interact.

-What advice would you give to an aspiring fitness trainer looking to embark on an Open Colleges course?
+What advice would you give to someone looking to embark on an Open Colleges course?

 Have a clear idea of what you want to achieve from day one.
 Know what your career path is going to be as this will shape what you immerse yourself in during your course.
 People who make a conscious decision where they want to head are often very successful.